senserf/picos/Apps/TESTS/BlueTest/README.txt

-w ATN=Seawolf Dongle	[to set up a device identifier] w ATX0			[to disable the +++ escape sequence] w ATL5			[to change the UART rate to 115200]
+w ATN=Seawolf Dongle	[to set up a device identifier] w ATX0			[to disable the +++ escape sequence] w ATL5			[to change the UART rate to 115200] w ATE1			[echo off] w ATQ1			[no result codes (so they won't be diagnosed as bad
+			 commands by the praxis using the UART transparently)]

 Note that following the last command, you will have to execute